 Off-campus opportunities include:

-- Dutch Culture and Reformed Worldview is offered in even years.
-This three-week summer program focuses on early Dutch culture through World War II and its aftermath, including the development of a Reformed worldview through the work of Abraham Kuyper.
+- Dutch Culture and Reformed Worldview is offered every year.
+This three-week summer program focuses on early Dutch culture through World War II and its aftermath, including the development of a Reformed worldview since the Synod of Dordt.
 Field trips to locations in and around the Netherlands are part of the program.

 - Central America: Language, Culture, and Society will give you time to practice your Spanish language skills while living in Puerto Rico.
 For three weeks in the summer you'll experience first-hand how the local people live and worship, and you'll travel around the island.
 The program is offered in even years.